 To stay up-to-date on Charles River volunteer opportunities, please sign up for CRWA volunteer e-alerts with the form at right or click the button below:

 Since 1995, CRWA has relied on volunteers to take water quality samples on a monthly basis along the Charles River as part of our Monthly Water Quality Monitoring Program.
 Sampling generally occurs on the third Tuesday of each month at 6am.
 Volunteers are fully trained by a CRWA staff member and all equipment is provided.
 Volunteers are asked to commit to at least twelve months of sampling.

 Please keep in mind you may ask to be put on the waiting list for a site that is already filled.
 Additionally, CRWA is always in need of volunteers to be trained as substitutes, so even if sites in your area are full, there are always opportunities to assist with the program.

 Volunteer groups from businesses, universities, high schools, scout troops, neighborhood groups, and other civic-minded groups are invited to participate in CRWA’s Annual Earth Day Charles River Cleanup in April.
-Registration for next year's Annual Earth Day Charles River Cleanup will open in January.
+Registration for this year's Annual Earth Day Charles River Cleanup is now open.